 In 2012, UAB finished the regular season as the No. 7 seed in the Conference USA Tournament field.
 The Blazers advanced to the championship game by knocking off nationally-ranked UCF and Tulane before shutting out Memphis, 5-0, to capture the league's tournament crown as the lowest seed to ever win the championship.
 The 2012 Blazers joined the 1991 squad as the second team to compete in the NCAA Tournament.

 UAB put together a 35-win season in 2014, the most in program history since 1993.
-The Blazers have finished with 30-plus wins in three of the last six seasons.
+The Blazers have finished with 30-plus wins in four of the last seven seasons.

 In 2012, the Blazers earned four wins against top-20 ranked programs and have defeated 21 nationally ranked team over the past eight seasons.
 UAB opened 2012 by defeating then-No. 16 Clemson on the road in the season opener.
 Later in the year, the Blazers defeated UCF on two occasions, when the Knights were ranked 14th in the regular season and 16th in the Conference USA tournament, along with then No. 5 Rice.